 Not all that long ago, there was a lawyer in Virginia settling cases with the insurance company for clients without their permission.
-Was what this attorney doing wrong?
+Was this attorney doing wrong?
 Yes.
 Illegal?
 Also, yes.

 The truth is that your case is YOUR case.
 The lawyer's job is to provide guidance and advice on the next steps.
 Ultimately, the choice is yours whether to go to trial or to settle.
 You can choose to reject the insurance company's offers during the settlement phase.